-What does the Distal Radius do?
+What Does the Distal Radius do?

 The distal radius is the largest support bone of the wrist.
 All the wrist bones are important for function and their shape and position must be perfect to allow for full wrist range of motion.
 The distal radius does have a cartilage joint surface that helps the wrist joint glide smoothly.
 If this becomes uneven wrist arthritis can occur.

+To diagnose a distal radius fracture, your doctor may use a physical examination and imaging tests.
 Physical examination is important in the evaluation of these injuries.
 Important blood vessels and nerves lie near the distal radius and can be injured when it breaks.
 Sometimes patients with wrist fractures can develop acute carpal tunnel syndrome with numbness in the thumb, index and middle fingers.
 This requires urgent treatment.
 The doctor will also look for any open wounds over the injury.
 Sometimes the bone pushes against the skin causing it to “tent.”
 Too much pressure can result in the bone coming through the skin.

 X-rays are used to evaluate the location, type, and severity of the broken bone.
 This helps doctors and patients make an informed decision on treatment.
 Often 3 or more x-rays are taken to show the injury pattern.
 In cases where there are many pieces or severe intra articular fractures, a CT(Computed Tomography) Scan is ordered to help guide surgical treatment.

-Wrist fractures do not always require surgery.
+Distal radius fractures do not always require surgery.
 Many heal just fine without an operation.
 Minor fractures with minimal displacement do very well with nonsurgical treatment.
 Other displaced fractures can be “reduced” and casted.
 This means the doctor can push the bones back in place.
 Initially, splints are placed in the emergency room and converted to casts in the orthopaedic office.

 If non-operative care is chosen, regular follow-up care for a physical exam and x-rays is important to ensure that the fracture stays in good position and heals appropriately.
 Cutting down or quitting smoking and tight blood sugar control if you are a diabetic is important for the healing process.
 If the bones loses alignment or slips, surgery may be required.

-Wrist fractures treated non-operatively are usually casted for 6 weeks.
+Broken wrists treated non-operatively are usually casted for 6 weeks.
 The cast is then removed, patients are given a removable wrist brace and physical therapy is started to help patients regain their range of motion.